semrush/intergalactic/website/docs/data-display/line-chart/line-chart.md

 @## Description

-**Line chart** helps to visualize the trend of quantitative indicators over a period of time.
+**Line chart** helps to visualize the trend of numeric variables over a period of time.

-If you have an array of points for a certain period, you can use this chart type to present all changes and developments.
+If you have an array of values for a certain period, you can use this chart type to present changes of the array through the time.

 **Important points to keep in mind when presenting data as a line chart:**

 - The axes should be clear to the user from the chart name.
-However, in cases where the graph name is not enough, you can denote the axes.
+However, in cases where the chart name is not enough, you can add labels for the axes.
-- Remove all unnecessary visual information, such as extra additional background lines, bunch of colors and incomprehensible bulky legends.
-Otherwise, this may distract the user from being able to see the data clearly.
+- Remove all unnecessary visual information, such as extra additional background lines and a bunch of colors.
+Otherwise, this may distract the user from being able to understand the data.
-- If the data doesn't start from zero, in some cases you can track the chart along the `Y-axis`.
+- If the data doesn't start from zero, in some cases you can zoom the chart to the `Y-axis`.
 This can make your data more readable and easier to understand.
-- **Try not to compare more than 5-7 values on a line chart**.
-In this case, the chart may become unreadable and confusing.
+- **Try not to compare more than 5-7 categories on a line chart**.
+The chart may become unreadable and confusing.

 > 💡 Useful materials about line chart vs. area chart:
 >